sedol1339/files/abstracts.md

 Hernández-García, A., & König, P. (2018).
 Do deep nets really need weight decay and dropout? arXiv, 1802.07042.
 Retrieved from https://arxiv.org/abs/1802.07042v3

+    - Recently is was suggested that explicit regularization may not be as important as widely believed
+    - We perform ablations on weight decay and dropout
+    - We find that they may not be necessary, their generalization gain can be achieved by data augmentation alone

 Hewitt, L. B., Nye, M. I., Gane, A., Jaakkola, T., & Tenenbaum, J. B. (2018).
 The Variational Homoencoder: Learning to learn high capacity generative models from few examples. arXiv, 1807.08919.
 Retrieved from https://arxiv.org/abs/1807.08919v1

+    - Hierarchical Bayesian methods can unify many related tasks as inference within a single generative model
+    - When this generative model is a powerful DNN, we show that existing learning techniques typically fail to effectively use latent variables
+    - We develop a a Variational Homoencoder (VHE): a modification of the VAE in which encoded observations are decoded to new elements from the same class
+    - It produces a hierarchical latent variable model which better utilises latent variables
+    - Using VHE, we learn a hierarchical PixelCNN on the Omniglot dataset and achieve strong one-shot performance

 Hjelm, R. D., Fedorov, A., Lavoie-Marchildon, S., Grewal, K., Bachman, P., Trischler, A., & Bengio, Y. (2018).
 Learning deep representations by mutual information estimation and maximization. arXiv, 1808.06670.
 Retrieved from https://arxiv.org/abs/1808.06670v5

 Izmailov, P., Podoprikhin, D., Garipov, T., Vetrov, D., & Wilson, A. G. (2018).
 Averaging Weights Leads to Wider Optima and Better Generalization. arXiv, 1803.05407.
 Retrieved from https://arxiv.org/abs/1803.05407v3

+    - We propose Stochastic Weight Averaging (SWA): simple averaging of multiple checkpoints that leads to better generalization than conventional training
+    - It finds much flatter solutions than SGD and approximates Fast Geometric Ensembling (FGE)
+    - SWA is extremely easy to implement, improves generalization, and has almost no computational overhead

 Jacot, A., Gabriel, F., & Hongler, C. (2018).
 Neural Tangent Kernel: Convergence and Generalization in Neural Networks. arXiv, 1806.07572.
 Retrieved from https://arxiv.org/abs/1806.07572v4

+    - We find that the evolution of an NN during training can be described by the Neural Tangent Kernel (NTK)
+    - This makes it possible to study the training of NNs in function space instead of parameter space
+    - We observe NTK behavior for wide networks, and compare it to the infinite-width limit
+    - We suggest a theoretical motivation for early stopping

 Kaiser, Ł., & Bengio, S. (2018).
 Discrete Autoencoders for Sequence Models. arXiv, 1801.09797.
 Retrieved from https://arxiv.org/abs/1801.09797v1

 Karakida, R., Akaho, S., & Amari, S.-i.
 (2018).
 Universal Statistics of Fisher Information in Deep Neural Networks: Mean Field Approach. arXiv, 1806.01316.
 Retrieved from https://arxiv.org/abs/1806.01316v3

+    - The landscape of the parameter space of DNN is defined by the Fisher information matrix (FIM)
+    - We investigate the asymptotic statistics of FIM eigenvalues and reveal that most of them are close to zero while the maximum eigenvalue takes a huge value; so, the landscape of the parameter space of DNN is locally flat in most dimensions, but strongly distorted in others
+    - Small eigenvalues that induce flatness are connected to a measure of generalization ability
+    - The maximum eigenvalue that induces the distortion enables us to estimate a LR

 Kawaguchi, K., Huang, J., & Kaelbling, L. P. (2018).
 Effect of Depth and Width on Local Minima in Deep Learning. arXiv, 1811.08150.
 Retrieved from https://arxiv.org/abs/1811.08150v4

+    - We study DNNs with squared loss without the strong overparameterization and simplification assumptions
+    - We show that the quality of local minima improves toward the global minimum as depth and width increase

 Kawaguchi, K., & Bengio, Y. (2018).
 Depth with Nonlinearity Creates No Bad Local Minima in ResNets. arXiv, 1810.09038.
 Retrieved from https://arxiv.org/abs/1810.09038v3

+    - One can consider a map that takes a classical machine-learning model (a basis-function model with an arbitrary fixed basis or set of features) as input, and outputs a deep version of the classical model.
+One can then ask what structure this "deepening" map preserves
+    - We prove that in a type of deep ResNets, depth with nonlinearity (i.e., the "deepening" map from the set of basis-function models to the set of deep ResNets) does not create "bad" local minima

 Kirchhoff, M. D., Parr, T., Palacios, E., Friston, K. J., & Kiverstein, J. (2018).
 The Markov blankets of life: autonomy, active inference and the free energy principle.
 J. R. Soc.
 Interface.
 Retrieved from https://www.semanticscholar.org/paper/The-Markov-blankets-of-life%3A-autonomy%2C-active-and-Kirchhoff-Parr/e1d3f7eb3bf11a0881d9417df8071ca663eefbaf